DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Therefore any discussion was out of question.

-"Ah, but spirits are well versed when it comes to creeping around.
+"But spirits are well versed when it comes to creeping around.
 They can hide from sight and completely eliminate any sound...
 Who might know if our car is not already in their sights."

 "Please stop, Reiren!?"

-Saki screamed while tightly gripping her hand grenade as if it is a precious talisman.
+Saki screamed while tightly gripping her hand grenade as if it was a precious talisman.

 Guns were ineffective against the spirits.